Saudi Arabia's foreign minister urges 'comprehensive inspection' of Iran nuclear sites

 Several rounds of talks were held between leaders from Russia, China, Germany, France, Britain and Iran.
 There was no direct US participation.

-Abbas Araqchi, Iran's chief nuclear negotiator, on Sunday said representatives in Vienna were "closer than ever to an agreement.”
+Abbas Araqchi, Iran's chief nuclear negotiator, said representatives in Vienna were "closer than ever to an agreement”.

 “We are closer to a deal, but we are not still there,” said Enrique Mora, the European Union's official chair.

-"We will not allow negotiations to be for negotiations' sake," Mr Raisi said in a comment on Vienna talks.
+"We will not allow negotiations to be for negotiations' sake," Mr Raisi said.
 "Negotiations should not be dragged out but each sitting should bear results.
 A result-oriented [negotiation] is important to us and it should have an outcome for the Iranian nation.”

-Prince Faisal also met with the Executive Director of the United Nations Office on Drugs and Crime and the Director‑General of the United Nations Office at Vienna, Ghada Fathi Waly.
+Prince Faisal also met with the executive director of the United Nations Office on Drugs and Crime (UNODC) and the director general of the United Nations Office at Vienna, Ghada Fathi Waly.

-They discussed ways to boost cooperation between the kingdom and the UN and reviewed the newly launched Riyadh initiative that aims to establish the Global Operations Network for Anti-Corruption Law Enforcement Authorities (GlobE).
+They discussed ways to boost co-operation between the kingdom and the UN and reviewed the Riyadh initiative that aims to establish the Global Operations Network for Anti-Corruption Law Enforcement Authorities (GlobE).

-Mazin bin Ibrahim Al Kahmous, President of the Saudi Oversight and Anti-Corruption Authority (Nazaha) on Monday met with Hatim Ali, Regional Director of the UN Office on Drugs and Crime (UNODC) to the Gulf Cooperation Council (GCC).
+Mazin bin Ibrahim Al Kahmous, president of the Saudi Oversight and Anti-Corruption Authority (Nazaha) on Monday met with Hatim Ali, UNODC regional director.

-On the agenda was steps to boost the strategic partnership between Nazaha and the UNODC and joint coordination.
+Steps to boost the strategic partnership between Nazaha and the UNODC were on the agenda.

 Mr Ali praised Saudi Arabia's efforts to combat corruption and maintain transparency.
-Saudi Arabia is leading the world through the Riyadh Initiative, also known as the Global Operational Network of Anti-Corruption Law Enforcement Authorities, he said.
+Saudi Arabia is leading the world through the Riyadh Initiative, also known as GlobE, he said.

 Prince Faisal also held bilateral talks with Sebastian Kurz, the Federal Chancellor of the Republic of Austria.